 The insights from the panel at Rome Startup Week reveal a nuanced picture for founders and investors alike.
 While Southern Europe—especially Italy—continues to lag behind some of the more mature startup ecosystems in the EU, the region is showing signs of resilience and growth.
 For founders, the data suggests that while the fundraising environment may be challenging, there is a stabilizing trend in valuations, and the upward pressure on dilution is starting to ease.
 For investors, Southern Europe represents an emerging opportunity, with valuations that still offer potential upside and a startup ecosystem that is maturing.

-In the words of Daniel Fallopa, “The Southern European startup ecosystem has shown that it can adapt and thrive even in uncertain times.
+In the words of Daniel Faloppa, “The Southern European startup ecosystem has shown that it can adapt and thrive even in uncertain times.
 While the road ahead will continue to present challenges, there are clear signals that the region is positioned for growth, and the gap with other EU markets is closing.”

 As we look to the future, it will be important to continue monitoring these trends, particularly as Southern European startups begin to attract more international attention and investment.
 For now, both founders and investors should approach the market with cautious optimism—armed with data, ready to navigate a dynamic landscape.